Jouddeken/graduation-project/docs/research-questions/concept/what-is-a-design-sprint.md

 By quickly identifying a relevant problem that needs to be solved, and an impactfull solution to that problem, a Design Sprint quickly sets a direction for innovation, preventing the company from spending a lot of money into not primary projects, or in ideas that eventually would not meet users’ needs.

+---

-###### Sources
+###### References
-- The Sprint Book by Jake Knapp and http://www.gv.com/sprint/
-- Dan Nessler, UX Director at HVZH, from: https://medium.com/digital-experience-design/how-to-apply-a-design-thinking-hcd-ux-or-any-creative-process-from-scratch-b8786efbf812
+[^1]: Knapp, J. (Date unknown).
+The Sprint Book.
+Consulted on 10-05-2018 from: http://www.gv.com/sprint/
+[^2]: Interviews with Yoav Farbey, business analyst at MOBGEN, Valentina Salvi, facilitator at MOBGEN and Israel Barros, facilitator at MOBGEN.
+[^3]: Observations from the Shell Design Sprint, [Fly on the Wall](../../concept/fly-on-the-wall.md)
+[^4]: Farbey, Y. (22-03-2017).
+How to tackle a design sprint.
+Consulted on 10-05-2018 from:  https://mobgen.com/how-to-tackle-design-sprint/
+[^5]: Nessler, D - UX director at HVZH.
+(19-05-2016).
+How to apply a design thinking hcd ux or any creative process from scratch.
+Consulted on 10-05-2018 from https://medium.com/digital-experience-design/how-to-apply-a-design-thinking-hcd-ux-or-any-creative-process-from-scratch-b8786efbf812
-- Cindy Chang, Senior Product Designer at Intercom, from: https://blog.intercom.com/running-design-workshops/
+[^6]: Chang, C - Senior product designer at Intercom.
+(28-03-2017) Designing workshops that work: getting better at brainstorming.
+Consulted on 10-05-2018 from: https://blog.intercom.com/running-design-workshops/